-Installation Restoration Site 14, Alameda Point, Alameda, California EPA I.D.
+EPA I.D.
 No. CA2170023236

+Property Owner:

+This evaluation is the final Navy certification just pr rior to site convey ance (yes or no)

+If for an annual inspection, this evaluation covers the e period from through

+Certificati on Checklist

+In Non- See

+Compliance Compliance Comment

-Pr operty Owner: Th is evaluation is the final Navy certification just prior to site convey ance (yes or no) If f for an annual inspection, this evaluation covers the p eriod from through Certification Checklist In Non- See Ce ompliance Compliance Comment 1) No use of Site 14 for a residence, including any mobile home or factory built housing, constructed or installed for use as residential human habitation, a hospital for humans, a school for persons under 21 years of age, a day care facility for children, a playground or any permanently occupied human habitation other than those used for commercial or industrial purposes.
-2) No installation of new groundwater wells of any type within the area requiring institutional controls a .
-3) No groundwater use for any purpose a (No evidence of tampering with existing wells, no evidence of new subusurface penetrations) 4) No altering, disturbing, or removing groundwater monitoring wells and associated equipment within the area requiring institutional controls a .
-5) No removal or damage to security features (such as locks on monitoring wells, site fencing, or signs) or to survey monuments, monitoring equipment, piping or other appurtenances.
-6) Notification provided for any unauthorized change in land use.
-7) Any violations of these LUCs were reported within 10 business days of discovery and an explanation provided of those actions taken or to be taken was provided within 10 days of notification of discovery. pei he undersigned, hereby certify that the above-described la riod noted.
-Alternately, any known deficiencies and composcribed in the attached Explanation of Deficiencies.
-Sig gnature Date
+No use of Site 14 for a residence, including any mobhome or factory built housing, constructed or installer for use as residential human habitation, a hospital for humans, a school for persons under 21 years of age, day care facility for children, a playground or any permanently occupied human habitation other than those used for commercial or industrial purposes. ile ed r □ a

+2) No installation of new groundwater wells of any type within the area requiring institutional controls^a.

+- 3) No groundwater use for any purpose^a (No evidence of tampering with existing wells, no evidence of new subusurface penetrations) - 4) No altering, disturbing, or removing groundwater monitoring wells and associated equipment within the area requiring institutional controls^a. - No removal or damage to security features (such as 5) locks on monitoring wells, site fencing, or signs) or to survey monuments, monitoring equipment, piping or other appurtenances. - 6) Notification provided for any unauthorized change in land use. - 7) Any violations of these LUCs were reported within 10 business days of discovery and an explanation provided of those actions taken or to be taken was provided within 10 days of notification of discovery.